 During the holidays, we focus on spending time together and celebrating family traditions.
-We enjoy many family ping pong tournaments, watching holiday movies, and making our favorite holiday dishes.
-When the kids were younger, I wanted to teach them about their family tree, so we started making recipes from various cultures.
-We spent many hours in the kitchen, cooking and sampling dishes from around the world.
+We enjoy many family ping pong tournaments, watching holiday movies, and making our favorite holiday dishes (like peanut butter fudge and stollen bread).
+When the kids were younger, I wanted to teach my kids about their family tree, so we started making recipes from cultures around the world.
+We spent many hours in the kitchen, cooking and sampling dishes.
 As a result, we developed one of our all-time favorites, a Coquito Tres Leches Cake recipe.
 This is the perfect mix of two awesome Puerto Rican desserts, coquito, and tres leches cake.
 Come see how easy it is to make for your family this holiday season!

 Last year we decided to take the recipe a step further and try our hand at a Coquito Tres Leches Cake.
 I explained to my children that although the cake is called “tres leches”, which means cake of three milks, there are actually four types of milk used in baking this cake: sweet condensed milk, evaporated milk, coconut milk, and whipping cream.
 I was asked many questions about this, but I have no idea why they don’t call it “Cuatro Leches”.
 The kids still insisted we should make the cake.

-Coquito Tres Leches Cake is fairly easy to put together and those who have time can find a recipe to make the cake without using a mix.
+Of all the Puerto Rican food out there, I would say Coquito Tres Leches Cake is a fairly easy recipe.
+If you don’t have time, you can make this Puerto Rican dessert without using cake mix.
 I like easy recipes, and for me, cake mix is easy.
 While the cake is in the oven, we make the coquito topping, and after the cake has cooled, we pour the topping all over the cake and let it soak in overnight.
 The hardest part is the waiting.

 The next day we spread whipped topping all over the cake and sprinkle the entire cake with toasted coconut.
 Each slice gets a maraschino cherry on top.
 The kids can’t get enough!
 Watch our video below to see how easy it is!